-In the 100bp DNA ladder, the smallest fragment is of 100bp.
+In the 100bp DNA ladder, the smallest fragment is 100bp.

-The other fragment varies from the manufacturer to manufacturer.
+The other fragment varies from manufacturer to manufacturer.
 See the image given below,

-Ideally, the concentration of each DNA fragment is ~25ng except 500bp and 1000bp.
+Ideally, the concentration of each DNA fragment is ~25ng except 500bp and 1000bp fragments.

-The 100bp DNA ladder is one of the commonly used standard molecular weight markers during the PCR.
+The 100bp DNA ladder is one of the commonly used standard molecular weight markers in the PCR.

-2% agarose gel concentration is ideal for it, although, 2.5% concentration of gel gives more sharpen DNA bands (our own observations).
+2% agarose gel concentration is ideal for it, although, 2.5% concentration of gel gives more sharpened DNA bands (our own observations).

 1000bp (1kb) DNA ladder: